 Apricot : Qubani ka Meetha

-Resolve today to include Vitamin E in your daily intake- be it from a natural food source or from Evion Supplements.
+Resolve today to include Vitamin E in your daily intake- be it from a natural food source or from Supplements.
 I use Vitamin E rich creams for cracked heels and dry skin, especially during this harsh winter.
 Apply creams and oil which has copious amount of Vitamin E for a healthy glowing skin and lustrous hair.

 And oh, if you like this recipe, don’t forget to pin the post!